Tanks of Japan: Type 95 Ha-Go light tank

 The Type 95 Ha-Go (also known as the Type 97 Ke-Go) was a replacement for the Type 89 medium tank, which was considered too slow for mechanized warfare.
 The prototypes were built by Mitsubishi and production was started in 1936, with 2,300 completed by the end of the war.
 It was armed with a 37 mm main gun and two 7.7 mm (0.303 inch) machine guns, one in the rear section of the turret and the other hull-mounted.
 The Type 95 weighed 7.4 tons and had three crewmen.

 It served throughout the Pacific Theater, including the Second Sino-Japanese War in China, during the Battle of Khalkhin Gol (Nomonhan) against the Soviet Red Army in 1939, and against the British Army in Burma and India.
 In addition, it engaged in combat on many Pacific islands, such as Guadalcanal, the Marianas, and Iwo Jima.
-Several variants were built, among them: the prototype Type 3 Ke-Ri, which mounted a 57 mm Model 97 gun; the Type 4 Ke-Nu, a conversion, re-fitted with the larger turret of the Type 97 Chi-Ha with a 57 mm Model 97 gun; and the Type 5 Ho-Ru, a prototype self-propelled gun similar to the German Hetzer, but with a Type 1 47 mm tank gun.
+Several variants were built, among them: the prototype Type 3 Ke-Ri, which mounted a Type 97 57 mm tank gun; the Type 4 Ke-Nu, a conversion, re-fitted with the larger turret of the Type 97 Chi-Ha with its Type 97 57 mm tank gun; and the Type 5 Ho-Ru, a prototype self-propelled gun similar to the German Hetzer, but with a Type 1 47 mm tank gun.